yiisoft/yii2/docs/code_style.md

 - Operators inside of parenthesis should be separated by spaces.
 - Opening brace is on the same line.
 - Closing brace is on a new line.
-- Always use braces for single line staements.
+- Always use braces for single line statements.

 ~~~
 if ($event === null) {